Thursday, December 11, 2008

 As the fox spoke, the tiger jumped on the trunk and sat exactly where the cleft is kept apart by the wedge.
 His tail hung through the cleft.

-In pain, the tiger growled, “Nephew!
+He growled, “Nephew!
 I’m done for.
 My tail is torn.”

 The fox replied, “Uncle!
 I’m dead.
 My hip is broken.”